fairsilas/South-China-Sea-Game/Outline.md

 # Junks & Riches: An 1800s South China Sea Trading Game

 ## I. Introduction
-This planning document will go over everything included in my game project, and give historical context for the items, characters, and locatins, and events in the game.
+This planning document will go over everything included in my game project, and give historical context for the items, characters, and locations, and events in the game.
 **A few things to consider when reading this document:**
-1. Many of the locations and mechanics mentioned will not be added within the timeframe, but are guides for developement and future development.
+1. Many of the locations and mechanics mentioned will not be added within the timeframe, but are guides for development and future development.
 2. Images included will not appear in the final game.
 3. At the bottom of the document, I will create a log of what parts of the game have been implemented, and most recent update notes.
-I will also have a video of gameplay showing the last updated verision of the game.
+I will also have a video of gameplay showing the last updated version of the game.

 ### Title Screen
 - Game title: "Junks & Riches"